Back to stories

 Policy as a core product line

 The lobbying surge arrives alongside a parallel escalation in political spending.
-Anthropic has backed the Public First Action bipartisan 501(c)(4) nonprofit with a $20 million commitment, while OpenAI-aligned donors — including co-founder Greg Brockman and Andreessen Horowitz partners — have seeded a rival vehicle, "Leading the Future," aiming at a roughly $100 million war chest for the 2026 midterms.
+Anthropic has backed the Public First Action bipartisan 501(c)(4) nonprofit with a $20 million commitment, while OpenAI-aligned donors — including co-founder Greg Brockman and Andreessen Horowitz partners — have seeded a rival vehicle, "Leading the Future," which had already raised $125 million as of January 2026 for the 2026 midterms.
 Direct federal lobbying and outside political spending are tracked separately, but both lines are now moving in the same direction: up.

 Implications for the AI policy map